-These days, travel starts on the internet.
-More than 140 million Americans do trip research online, and 83 percent of travelers use websites to make bookings, according to an industry analysis by advertising agency MDG.
-But as you search for savings on lodging and flights, keep a sharp eye out for deceptive offers and outright scams that could cost you a bundle.
+These days, travel planning starts on the internet.
+But as you research destinations online and comb travel sites for savings on lodging and flights, keep a sharp eye out for deceptive offers and outright scams that could cost you a bundle.

 Unscrupulous resellers draw consumers through search engine ads and send them, via links or posted phone numbers, to booking websites or call centers that appear to be affiliated with a hotel.
-The lookalike site will feature detailed descriptions of rooms and amenities; it might even have the hotel’s name in its URL.
+The look-alike site will feature detailed descriptions of rooms and amenities; it might even have the hotel’s name in its URL.
 But you are not actually dealing with the hotel.
-This can have consequences ranging from inconvenient (the reseller doesn’t transmit special requests such as a wheelchair-accessible room) to expensive (higher rates than the hotel actually charges or hidden fees tacked on to your bill) to potentially trip-ruining (you arrive and discover the booking was never made).
+This can have consequences ranging from inconvenient (the reseller doesn’t transmit special requests, such as a wheelchair-accessible room) to expensive (higher rates than the hotel actually charges or hidden fees tacked on to your bill) to potentially trip ruining (you arrive and discover the booking was never made).

 - Scam emails offer promotions such as free flights to get you to give up credit card information or click links that download malware.